nf-core/mag/docs/usage.md

 In this case, DAS Tool has not necessarily failed but was unable to complete the refinement.
 You will therefore not expect to find any output files in the `GenomeBinning/DASTool/` results directory for that particular sample.

 If you are regularly getting such errors, you can try reducing the `--refine_bins_dastool_threshold` value, which will modify the scoring threshold defined in the [DAS Tool publication](https://www.nature.com/articles/s41564-018-0171-1).

+## A note on CheckM usage

+It is _highly_ recommended to pass utilise the `--checkm_db` flag to pass pre-downloaded and uncompressed directory of required CheckM references.

+If you do not use this, this will result in the tool detecting the database is missing, and download the files for EVERY CheckM process that is executed.

+More information can be found in the [CheckM documentation](https://github.com/Ecogenomics/CheckM/wiki/Installation#required-reference-data).